Boston University’s Most Notable Alumni

 28. Phyllis Brauner

 Phyllis Brauner graduated from Boston University in 1959.
-She is a professor of chemistry at Simmons College and was active in the Northeastern Section of the American Chemical Society, becoming the first woman to preside in the chairmanship of this section in 1974.
+She is a professor of chemistry at Simmons College and was active in the Northeastern Section of the American Chemical Society, becoming the first woman to preside as chair of this section in 1974.

 29. Nelson Butters